lzhzzzzwill/LLM4FMatter/README.md

-# GitHub Projects Associated with the Review

 ## Introduction

 This document is a companion collection of GitHub projects associated with the review.
 It brings together publicly available code, datasets, models, prompts, and experimental platforms from previous studies in large-language-model-assisted framework-materials research.
 These repositories represent the accumulated knowledge and practical contributions of the community.

 The organization follows Chapters 3–7 of the review.
 Projects are included when a paper explicitly provides them in its Data Availability, Code Availability, Supporting Information, or main text.
+Public web applications, online demos, and model-hub deployments mentioned by the source papers are also recorded, even when they are not GitHub repositories.
 General-purpose packages cited only as dependencies are listed separately in Appendix A.

 The same project may appear in more than one chapter when it supports multiple stages of the framework-materials research workflow.
 Links have been normalized to remove common line-break, spacing, capitalization, and trailing-slash inconsistencies.